Lisnoti/Lisnoti/README.md

 I've set out the steps I went through below.

-1. I started with [`Noto Sans`](https://fonts.google.com/noto/specimen/Noto+Sans) in regular, bold, italic and bold-italic.
+1. I started with [`Noto Sans`](https://fonts.google.com/noto/specimen/Noto+Sans) in (non-variable) regular, bold, italic and bold-italic.
 All edits below apply to all four of these.

 1. Bold and italic symbols: